 The flesh has life.
 The flesh even has life to give.
 But the flesh itself is not ‘life.’
 God wills to give us life in these muscles and bones of ours.
 He wills that we receive our lives through our parents’ flesh and bones.
 He wills that we receive eternal life through His incarnate Son’s living flesh.

+But our life is not just in the flesh.
+It’s not just breakfast, lunch, dinner, supper, tv, and bed.
+Our life is God.
+God is immeasurably greater than all flesh and blood.
 God is so pure and spiritual that we cannot begin to imagine, cannot begin to conceive.
 He is the Beauty of everything beautiful, the Truth of everything true.
 He is our goal.
 God, purely God, awesomely, mysteriously God.

 Everything Christ ever said has one fundamental meaning for us: that we would never shoot for anything less than God Himself.